SohailaDiab/SafeSpace/README.md

 ## Set up
-1.First you have to create a Discord workspace https://discord.com/developers/applications 2.In your workspace you have to create a bot
+1.First you have to create a Discord workspace https://discord.com/developers/applications.<br>
+2.In your workspace you have to create a bot.<br>
-3.Get the api token related to the bot that you have created.
+3.Get the api token related to the bot that you have created.<br>
 4.Edit the file name application.properties (in the project) with you api token.
+DiscordBotToken= api_token.<br>
-DiscordBotToken= api_token 5.Run the application and your bot will be ready.
+5.Run the application and your bot will be ready.<br>

 ## About Model